laymonage/slides-nextjs-portfolio/slides.md

 - ➖ Can't be tailored to individual visitors
 - ➖ Functionalities limited by client and premade assets
-- ➖ Impossible to store secrets for external API authentication
+- ➖ Unable to store external API secrets

 </v-clicks>